-- Completion of the General Education Requirements, including AUI language requirements (see special section below); - A major of at least 30 SCH of which 12 must be at the advanced level and completed at AUI; - If a minor is selected, it must consist of at least 15 SCH, of which 6 SCH must be at the advanced level and completed at AUI; - A minimum of 60 SCH must be taken in residence at AUI.
+- Completion of the General Education requirements, including AUI language requirements (see special section below); - A major of at least 30 SCH of which 12 must be at the advanced level and completed at AUI; - If a minor is selected, it must consist of at least 15 SCH, - A minimum of 60 SCH must be taken in residence at AUI.
 24 of these must be at the advanced level, of which at least 12 are taken in the major; - A grade of at least C in all courses counting toward the degree, exclusive of one elective.
-Major programs may impose a more rigorous requirement for their majors; - A minimum cumulative GPA of 2.00: - A passing score on the Exit Test; - Completion of all semester credit hours required towards the degree, of which 36 must be at the advanced level; - · Satisfactory completion of all requirements specified for the degree; - Application for graduation obtained through Enrollment Services by the specified deadline; - Completion of the Community Service requirement; - Attendance at the Career Orientation Seminar in addition to a minimum of one more career event (Career talk, workshop, or conference) one semester before graduation.
+Major programs may impose a more rigorous requirement for their majors; - A minimum cumulative GPA of 2.00; - A passing score on the Exit Test; - Completion of all semester credit hours required towards the degree, of which 36 must be at the advanced level; - Satisfactory completion of all requirements specified for the degree; - Application for graduation obtained through Enrollment Services by the specified deadline; - · Completion of the Community Service requirement; - Attendance at the Career Orientation Seminar in addition to a minimum of one more career event (Career talk, workshop, or conference) one semester before graduation.